Center for international Development and Environmental Research (ZEU) Justus Liebig University Giessen

 Political Processes of Bioeconomy between Economy and Ecology (Bio-Ecopoly) University of Hagen and Otto von Guericke University Magdeburg

 Bio-Ecopoli is a joint project of University of Hagen and Otto von Guericke University Magdeburg.
 The research investigates subareas of bioeconomy which lead to conflicts of goals between environmental protection and economic development.
 It centers on questions of political design when dealing with conflicting goals: on measures of bioeconomy policy in the field of tension between economy and ecology.
 Various dissemination activities help to anchor the research findings permanently in science and practice.
 Annual transdisciplinary status workshops accompany the project and ensure the transfer of knowledge between project and bioeconomy practice.

 Green Transformations in the Global South (GreeTS) Technical University Darmstadt

 The project “Green Transformations in the Global South (GreeTS): opening the blackbox of a pro-active state and the management of sustainability trade-offs in Costa Rica and Vietnam” analyzes the causes, consequences and different practices and types of far reaching sustainability changes as they evolve from the energy and land use sectors.
 The research group will open up the black box of “the state” in both countries, specify concepts like state-society relations, political autonomy and transformations, and provide insights from substantial cross-sectoral empirical research in the two countries.

-Bioeconomic Power in Global Supply Chains - Approaches, Impacts and Perspectives of Certification and Due Diligence for Biogenous Bulk Raw Materials (Biopower) University of Freiburg
+Bio-economic Power in Global Supply Chains: Approaches, Impacts and Perspectives on Certification and Due Diligence for Biogenic Mass Raw Materials (Bio-Power) University of Freiburg